gentmantan/mockingbird/README.md

         1. [Install latest python and pip](#orgd35df2d)
     2. [Run Mockingbird](#orgaca9659)

-An implementation of LSTMs for NLG tasks in a PyQt5 UI.
+An implementation of LSTMs and Markov Chains for NLG tasks in a PyQt5 UI.

 <a id="orgd20d8d7"></a>